calinux-py/APILEECH/README.md

 # APILEECH

-Chrome extension that captures API requests (including request and response bodies) and gives you copy-paste curl commands.
+Chromium (Chrome, Edge, Opera, Brave, etc) extension that captures API requests (including request and response bodies) and gives you copy-paste curl commands.
 It can **scrape content and messages** from sites (users, posts, comments, etc.) by parsing their API responses.
 History is kept in memory and can be exported to or imported from a JSON file so it does not fill browser storage.

 ---
 ![Discord POC](poc/discordpoc.gif)